- Colorado has opened a special enrollment period for uninsured residents, which continues through August 15, 2021.

 How many people are enrolled through Colorado's health insurance exchange?

 2020 was the first time Colorado’s exchange enrollment had dropped, after climbing each year from 2014 through 2019.
-And the 2021 enrollment total will certainly be a new record high, as it had reached that mark more than a week before open enrollment ended.
+And the 2021 enrollment total was a new record high.

 Here’s a look at Connect for Health Colorado enrollment over the years (note that the enrollment reports published by Connect for Health Colorado typically differ from the numbers published by CMS, generally due to small differences in the reporting periods):

 - 2014: 125,402 people enrolled.
 In addition, nearly 182,000 people qualified for the state’s expanded Medicaid program.
 Colorado was one of only two states — Massachusetts is the other — where total individual market enrollment declined in 2014.
 Nationwide, individual market enrollment, including on and off-exchange policies as well as grandfathered and grandmothered plans, increased by 46 percent in 2014.
 But in Colorado, enrollment dropped by 4 percent.
 This was despite the fact that Colorado’s population grew by nearly 84 thousand people from mid-2013 to mid-2014 — only three states had a higher percentage growth in population.

 - 2015: 140,327 people enrolled.
 Ninety percent of Colorado’s exchange enrollees picked nonprofit health plans in 2015 (Colorado HealthOP, which was an ACA-created CO-OP, Kaiser Permanente, and Rocky Mountain Health Plans).